unosquare/embedio/README.md

 #### Using AutoLoad option

-If you already have a certificate on the default certificate store and the binding is also registered in `netsh`, you can use `Autoload` flag to load the certificate provinding, or not, the certiticate thumbprint.
-If the certificate thumbprint is not provide, EmbedIO will read the data from `netsh`.
+If you already have a certificate on the default certificate store and the binding is also registered in `netsh`, you can use `Autoload` flaga and optionally provide a certiticate thumbprint.
+If the certificate thumbprint is not provided, EmbedIO will read the data from `netsh`.
 After getting successfully the certificate from the store, the raw data is passed to the WebServer.

 ## Related Projects and Nugets